pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 == Players' Move
 #design-note(
   comment: "This gives freedom to the players.
-This way, if they get a negative action card and need to react to it, they are able to.", )[
+This way, if they get a negative action card and need to react to it, they're able to.", )[
   The players strategize, if they need to move to some tile, they move towards the tile, if they need to perform actions, they spend AP to either refine resources or draw action cards.
 If they want to trade SP, they can spend AP to do so.